zanmato1984/broken-pipeline/README.md

   - an error Result
   The sink must not return output batches.

-Lifecycle hooks and TaskHint:
+### Frontend/Backend task groups and TaskHint

-- `SourceOp::Frontend()` and `SinkOp::Frontend()` return a list of task groups that the host can schedule before running the main stage work.
+- `SourceOp::Frontend()` returns a list of task groups the host schedules before running the pipelinexe(s) that invoke its `Source()` callback.
+- `SinkOp::Frontend()` returns a list of task groups the host schedules strictly after the pipelinexe(s) feeding the sink have finished.
-- `SourceOp::Backend()` and `SinkOp::Backend()` return an optional task group that the host can schedule after running the main stage work.
+- `SourceOp::Backend()` and `SinkOp::Backend()` return an optional task group the host typically schedules before running the main stage work, often to initiate or wait on IO readiness (for example, synchronous IO pulling from a queue, or asynchronous IO waiting on callbacks/signals).
 - `TaskHint` is the scheduler hint that marks tasks as CPU vs IO.
 - A typical orchestration pattern is to use frontend/backend to split work into distinct computation stages and use `TaskHint` so a scheduler can route CPU-bound work and IO-bound